bryan-learn/pbs2slurm/README.md

+** This repository is no longer maintained.
+Forked to: https://github.com/pscedu/pbs2slurm **

 Translating batch scripts with `#PBS` directives into Slurm scripts with `#SBATCH` directives
 =============================================================================================
 `pbs2slurm.py` translates PBS type batch scripts to Slurm.
 It translates directives